When learning about the fundamentals of art, an aspect that you must keep in mind is knowing the 7 elements of art!

 This element can be quite complex but is a crucial learning point for any artist.

 To master color, you must learn about warm colors, such as reds and oranges, and cool colors, such as purples and blues.
 Not only that, but you need a good understanding of the color wheel, as well as primary colors, secondary colors, and tertiary colors.

 As well as saturation, color harmonies, and much more… you get the point!

-This is something that I cover more in-depth in my Color Theory for Artists article here.
+This is something that I cover more in-depth in my Color Definition (with Examples) article here.